Trump says U.S. officials letting in illegal immigrants so they can vote

 In order to register to vote, Americans must provide proof of citizenship, documentation that illegal immigrants would not have unless obtained illegally.

+If a person is already a legal permanent resident and has lived in the United States a required minimum of five years, it can take six months or even longer to become naturalized as a citizen, according to U.S. Citizenship and Immigration Services.
+(Minimum residency requirements can vary; they are shorter, for example for people with a spouse who is a citizen.)

+The agency last month reported a backlog of 524,014 naturalization applications pending as of June 2016.

-Trump praised the Border Patrol agents, saying they love their country and want to protect its borders.
+In New York, Trump praised the Border Patrol agents, saying they love their country and want to protect its borders.

 "It's much easier if you don't do this.
-It's much easier if you just let people come in," Trump told them.
+It's much easier if you just let people come in," he told them.
 "But you love our country.
 You know it's wrong."

-Trump's comments about people coming across the border to vote were a response to Art Del Cueto, president of the union's Tucson, Arizona, chapter.
+Trump's comments about people coming across the border to vote were a response to Art Del Cueto, president of the union's Tucson, Arizona, chapter, who attended the session.

 Del Cueto said people who were apprehended crossing the border illegally and who have criminal records were not being dealt with because immigration authorities were tied up helping people get citizenship.